Healing with Heart, Growing with Purpose.

 Amanda Bradley, MS, LPCC

-As a retired first responder, she has a special heart for supporting veterans and first responders, as well as those navigating anxiety, depression, trauma, and life transitions.
+With a background as a retired first responder, Amanda brings a unique depth of empathy and insight to her work, especially when supporting fellow first responders, veterans, and those navigating anxiety, depression, trauma, and life transitions.

 Focus areas: